nomilous/corporation/manifesto/README.md

 * anothers first answer will be heard

-* the second question will the first
+* the second question will be the first

 #### the philosophies of `determination`